bitcoindevkit/book-of-bdk/docs/cookbook/quickstart.md

 === "Swift"

-    Create a new Swift project in Xcode.
+    Create a new Swift project in Xcode (the example code uses a MacOS > Command Line Tool template)

 === "Kotlin"